Butterfly Crimes & Leaf-Blowing Misdemeanors

 —RALPH WALDO EMERSON, American essayist, lecturer, philosopher, and poet

-The earth may laugh in flowers, but my is snort-chuckling her snotty pink puffballs all over my yard.
+The earth may laugh in flowers, but my mimosa tree is snort-chuckling her snotty pink puffballs all over my yard.
 Even the hydrangeas are waving their white flowers in surrender as if to say, enough already—we know the stage is yours now—you’re just being obnoxious!

 It’s 9 a.m and I’m leaf-blowing the yard even though the gardener arrives at 2 p.m. to do the same.
 I just feel bad that Christian will arrive on a Friday afternoon, the last account of the day and soon to be free for his weekend revelry, only to find my yard snot-teepeed.
 He’ll probably wish he’d never taken my account.